Motorsport in Italy: 1900s

 One of the first instances of Italy's involvement in motorsport was the 1904 Gordon Bennett Cup, which featured three Italian entrants all racing in FIAT's.
 Vincenzo Lancia, the eventual founder of Lancia, finished as the fastest Italian by earning eighth place.
 The first ever Grand Prix race, the 1906 French Grand Prix, featured multiple Italian drivers and automobiles.
 The highest Italian finisher was Felice Nazzaro, who finished second place in his FIAT 130HP.
 A year later, the 1907 Peking to Paris motor race was won by the Italian Prince Scipione Borghese in his Itala 35/45 HP.

 One of, if not the first known motor race to take place in Italy was the 1906 Targa Florio, a road endurance race run across the island of Sicily.
 The Targa Florio formally took place annually through 1977, and it is still run to this day as a historical exhibition event.

 1910s

-In 1911, the first ever Indianapolis 500 was held and the lone Italian entrant was Ralph DePalma, who drove his Simplex to a sixth place finish.
-DePalma would later go on to become the first even Italian winner of the Indy 500, when he won the 1915 race in a Mercedes, leading 132 of the 200 laps.
-In fact, DePalma is one of the earliest prominent Italian racecar drivers -- he supposedly won over 2,000 races over the course of his motorsport career and is inducted into multiple motorsport halls of fame.
+In 1911, the first ever Indianapolis 500 was held.
+While there were no Italian entrants, Italian-born American Ralph DePalma was in the field, driving his Simplex to a sixth place finish.
+DePalma would later go on to win the Indianapolis 500, taking the 1915 race in a Mercedes after leading 132 of the 200 laps.
+DePalma is one of the earliest prominent American auto racers -- he supposedly won more than 2,000 races over the course of his auto racing career, and is inducted into multiple motorsport halls of fame.